 When the entire head is shredded, sprinkle a tablespoon of sea salt on it and massage it together using clean hands.

 Pack one jar with shredded, salted cabbage.
-Press the cabbage down tight and leave about an inch of space at the top.
+Press the cabbage down tight and leave about an inch of liquid at the top.
+The cabbage must be submerged in its own juices.
 Repeat with the second jar.
 If you have leftover cabbage you can use it in a stir fry or cabbage salad.

 I put the jars in a plastic bag (in case they leak) and place them in a cool, dry cupboard from one day.
 The next day I open the lids and look inside, to make sure everything is clean and clear.
 I have never experienced it otherwise so I can’t make recommendations if it is gray.